 Lastly, from reading Lau Tzu and Chuang Tzu, do you agree that it would seem that they would likely favor vegetarianism?
 I am becoming vegetarian myself, but it seems that eating clams and mussels might be possible, because they have no brain, and thus no “seat of consciousness.”
 Thus, they are like plants.
 Thoughts?

 First, let’s consider plants.
 When learning biology with my home-schooled son, I learned that all plants and animals have the same basic cell type — the eukaryote cell.
 Wow!
 Did they teach me that in high school?
 Even if they had, I would not have seen the significance I’m certain.
 However, seen through my mind’s eye now, it is clear we are brothers and sisters to our plant and animal kin.
 I reckon this is a good example of chapter 56’s profound sameness.
 Of course, this is antithetical to many of our species who need to see humans as superior.
 Nevertheless, truth will out.

 What does “seat of consciousness” really mean?
-We need to wonder what consciousness is in the first place.
-I did that a little in a previous post (see Is Rock Conscious), so I won’t prattle on about that, per se.
+We need to question what consciousness is in the first place.
+I did that a little in a previous post (see Is Rock Conscious) so I won’t prattle on about that, per se.
 Instead, I’ll tackle this issue from another angle beginning with excerpts from a Science News report that inspired this post.

 Science News came to my rescue vis-à-vis the previous post, Is Rock Conscious.
 Recently, Science News ran the series, Demystifying the Mind, which reviews the latest research into consciousness.
 These excerpts are from the last article in the series, Enriched with Information, which speaks to what I have to say on this.